stackviolator/resume/resume.typ

   "State College, Pennsylvania",
   "April 2023 - April 2024",
   (
-    "Led a team of four cloud engineers to develop, deploy, and maintain a suite of five web applications on AWS infrastructure, serving a peak of 100k daily users during high-traffic events.", "Designed and implemented custom logging and metric tracking solutions using AWS Lambda, CloudWatch, and S3, improving system observability and troubleshooting efficiency.", "Enhanced database performance under high-load conditions by implementing automatic RDS scaling and developing custom app-level read replica procedures", "Collaborated across technical and non-technical teams to ensure reliable technical infrastructure, contributing to the successful fundraising of $16.9M for childhood cancer.", ),
+    "Led a team of four cloud engineers to develop, deploy, and maintain a suite of five web applications on AWS infrastructure, serving a peak of 100k daily users during high-traffic events, assisting to raise $16.9M for childhood cancer.", "Enhanced database performance under high-load conditions by implementing automatic RDS scaling and developing custom app-level read replica procedures", ),
 )